margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I felt like I was quarantined before the quarantine.
 I felt like I was imprisoned before being imprisoned.
 I felt like I was ostracized, yet connected before feeling close to losing it all.
-I am compassionate, but I became something that does not represent my true self.
+I am compassionate, but I became something that I am not.
+I became something that does not represent my true self.
 I am genuine and real, but I became fake, a fraud, and spiteful.
 I was afraid, I felt hurt from opening up.
 I hated my sexuality.